eralpship/web-dev-workshop/docs/react-basics.md

 Now we should see that they got smaller and displayed next to each other.
 Notice that we didn't modify the font sizes in the classes of `WeatherForecast.css` yet they got smaller because we gave containing `forecasts-container` the font-size of `0.5em`.
 This is the expected behavior of css because `em` and values are relative to their containers.
 If we set particular `px` (pixel) values this wouldn't happen.

+This is an anti-pattern though.
+Wanted to show you what happens if you that it has an effect if you set a font-size to a parent element.
+If the children have relative sizes.
+We normally don't do this.
+It achieved the look we wanted in this case but soon later we will do re-do this more properly.

 ![horizontal](assets/static-forecasts-horizontal.png)

 ### Sending in callbacks